 Blue Skies & Rocky Shores, her documentary about dementia and caregiving, won Best Low-Budget New Brunswick Documentary at the Silver Wave Film Festival in Fredericton, NB in 2008.
 For nine years, Dornan filmed her home life as a caregiver of her husband, John Asimakos, who suffered from dementia, and this documentary was the result.

-Recent artist residencies have been at Video Pool (Winnipeg, Manitoba) and SÍM (Reykjavík, Iceland) in 2015, and some past residencies have been at Red Gate (Beijing, China), PRIM Media Arts (Montreal, QC), and Banff Centre for the Arts (AB).
+Recent artist residencies have been at Hospitalfield (Arbroath, Scotland) in May, 2018, Video Pool (Winnipeg, Manitoba) and SÍM (Reykjavík, Iceland) in 2015, and some past residencies have been at Red Gate (Beijing, China), PRIM Media Arts (Montreal, QC), and Banff Centre for the Arts (AB).
 Her first artist residency was in 1976 at St. Michael’s Printshop in St. Michael’s Cove, Newfoundland.
-Upcoming, an intensive International Residency at Hospitalfield, Arbroath, Scotland in May, 2018.

 Since 2005, Dornan has programmed an audio art radio show every week on CHMA 106.9 FM, the campus/community voice of the Tantramar marshes (11 pm Atlantic Time, available online) where she plays sound works from around the world, electronica, field recordings, interviews and whatever is outside the conventional.